 Assessment dates are posted September 1 to provide families with sufficient notice to make arrangements for the assessment day.
-However, if your child lives in Vancouver and falls ill on the assessment day, please contact the Enrollment Office to arrange an alternative assessment date.
+However, if your child falls ill on the assessment day, please contact the Enrollment Office to arrange an alternative assessment date.

 WPGA welcomes applications from international students.
 Families who do not have Canadian citizenship or permanent residency status are considered international.
 International students must live locally with at least one of their parents.